This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Three-trunk | Sankan

-Three tree trunks emerge from various roots, and a dominant trunk is typically the thickest and tallest.
+Three tree trunks emerge from various roots; a dominant trunk is typically the thickest and tallest.
 Reduce symmetry and create the most natural effect possible by avoiding a linear arrangement.

 Five-trunk | Gokan